gruelbox/orko-wiki/Local-installation.md

 ./start.sh
 ```

+## Windows

+The Ubuntu/Debian instructions will work under Windows Subsystem for Linux with either Ubuntu or Debian.

+# How it works

 Navigate to http://localhost:8080 to view the application.

-Note that:

 - This uses local files (in the current directory) to hold state.
 It's not production strength, and doesn't support multiple instances of the application For a production deployment, a standalone database is recommended.
 For more information on this, see below.
 - Without your exchange details, no balance or trade history information is available, and all trading is paper-trading.
 We'll add these in a moment.